Last Updated on December 9, 2022 by Ernest

 Storage is one section where the second-generation Apple Pencil seems to own an edge over its predecessor.
 Considering the fact that Apple Pencil 2 magnetically gets attached to the iPad Pro, it is obvious to find it more promising.
 At the same time, Apple Pencil 1 is deprived of any storage solution, at least from the official end.

 I insisted on the term official because there are covers capable of attaching the first-gen Apple Pencil.
 Also, there exist iPad sleeves that let users store their styluses.
-Although unofficial, indeed a storage solution nonetheless.

 Apple Pencil 1 Vs. Apple Pencil 2: Pressure Sensitivity and Tilt Sensitivity

 In case you don’t know, the term pressure sensitivity signifies the extent to which a stylus is capable of responding to the pressure applied.
 In simple words, it is the ability of any stylus to decide how thick or thin the lines are to be drawn on the basis of the force applied to it.

 Tilt Sensitivity, on the other hand, refers to a stylus’s capability to perceive the angle over the surface being operated on.
 Simply, it is the mastery of determining tilt angles.
 Now that you have a good idea about pressure and tilt sensitivity, let’s uncover if these factors differ in Apple Pencil 1 and Apple Pencil 2.

 Does Apple Pencil 1 and Pencil 2 Have Different Pressure Sensitivity?

 Annoyingly, Apple hasn’t really explicitly talked about the difference in pressure or tilt sensitivity for either of the models.
 From my testing, there seems to be no difference whatsoever.
 This conjunction lines up with a hypothesis that most others have also mentioned on various forums.